Close ILTakeCare Suggestion

 Policy purchase, claims, renewal & more

-Drink and Drive Fines in India
+Drink and Drive Fines in India: Penalties and Insurance Impact

 • 21 Apr 2023

-• 5 min read
+• 6 min read

-• 2146 views
+• 3017 views

 In India, driving under the influence of liquor or drugs is considered a criminal offence and is punishable by law.
-If drugs get detected in the driver’s blood sample test, it will be a punishable offence, and the person will have to pay a drink driving penalty.
+If drugs get detected in the driver’s blood sample test, it will be a punishable offence, and the person will have to pay a drunk driving penalty.
 In this article, we will discuss the fines and penalties for drunk driving in India and the process for paying these fines.
 The article also emphasises the importance of avoiding driving under the influence of alcohol or drugs.
 The legal drinking age in India varies from state to state, but the drinking and driving rules are the same across the country.
 It is essential to drive safely and responsibly to ensure a safe and smooth ride for everyone on the roads.

-What is the Fine for Drunk Driving in India?
+What is the fine for drunk driving in India?

 According to Section 185 of the Motor Vehicles Act, if a driver has more than 30 mg of alcohol in a sample of 100 ml of blood, it is considered a punishable offence.
 A drunk and drive fine will be applied accordingly.
 The fine for a first offence can be up to Rs 10,000; repeat offenders may face imprisonment for up to two years and a fine of up to Rs 15,000.
 These penalties are the same for all vehicles.

 It is important to avoid driving under the influence of alcohol or drugs, as it can lead to serious consequences, including injury or death.
-To prevent drunk driving, individuals can plan by not drinking if they know they will be driving, booking a cab or autorickshaw, staying overnight with a friend or relative, picking a designated driver, and leaving their car at home.
+To prevent drunk driving, individuals can plan by not drinking if they know they will be driving, booking a cab or auto-rickshaw, staying overnight with a friend or relative, picking a designated driver, and leaving their car at home.

-It is also essential to be aware of the legal drinking age in different states in India and to drink responsibly to avoid the drink and drive penalty.
+It is also essential to be aware of the legal drinking age in different states in India and to drink responsibly to avoid the drink-and-drive penalty.

 The legal drinking age in India varies from 18 to 25 years, depending on the state.
 Some states have banned alcohol entirely, while others have a legal drinking age of 25 years.
 Most states have a legal drinking age of 21 years.
 However, the drinking and driving rules, including the drunk driving penalty, are the same for all states, and it is illegal to drive under the influence of liquor or drugs.

-Process to Pay the Fines
+Process to pay the fines

-• If you get caught driving under the impact of drugs or alcohol, the designated officer will issue a challan for the drunk driving fine.
+• If you get caught driving under the impact of drugs or alcohol, the designated officer will issue a challan for the drunk-driving fine.
 This is applicable only if the test shows a value equal to or more than 30 mg/100 ml of blood.

 • It is advised not to refuse the test as it may result in further legal complications and arrest.
 You can pay the fine online or offline as per the challan.

-• you need to visit the official website of the State’s Department of Transport
+• You need to visit the official website of the State’s Department of Transport

-• click on the payment tab for e-challan or traffic violation
+• Click on the payment tab for e-challan or traffic violation

 • enter the vehicle number or challan number